Search and Hit Enter

 Most gluten free flours have no stretch or binding capabilities.
 Exceptions include buckwheat flour and glutinous rice flour.
 Even these flours, however, do not compare to the binding capability of gluten.
 Because gluten free flours don’t have this binding ability, ingredients need to be added in to assist.

 As often as possible, I try to use psyllium husk powder for binding my gluten free goods.
 Psyllium husk is a naturally occurring fibre husk that gels up when added to liquids.
 It’s a great binder for gluten free baked goods because it absorbs a lot of liquid.
-This helps make gluten free baking moist.
+This helps make gluten free baked goods moist.

 That said, I found that these gluten free scones truly do benefit from xanthan gum (in addition to psyllium husk powder).
 The xanthan gum provides more structure for these scones to expand upwards as they bake, creating flaky scones.
 I found that the versions I tested without xanthan gum had less structure and were more likely to spread outwards.